auth0/docs/articles/api-auth/apis.md

 - **Scopes**: here you can define the scopes for this API, by setting a name and a description.

-- **Machine to Machine Applications**: lists all applications that have the 'Client Credentials' grant enabled.
-By default, [Regular Web Applications](/applications/webapps) and [Machine to Machine Applications](/applications/machine-to-machine) have it enabled.
+- **Machine to Machine Applications**: lists all applications for which the **Client Credentials** grant is **enabled**.
+By default, this grant is **enabled* for [Regular Web Applications](/applications/webapps) and [Machine to Machine Applications](/applications/machine-to-machine).
 You can authorize any of these applications to request Access Tokens for your API.
-You can optionally select a subset of the defined scopes to further limit the access that an authorized your application has.
+Optionally, you can select a subset of the defined scopes to  limit your authorized application's access.

-- **Test**: from this view you can execute a sample Client Credentials flow with any of your authorized applications to check that everything is working as expected.
+- **Test**: from this view, you can execute a sample Client Credentials flow with any of your authorized applications to check that everything is working as expected.

 ### API Settings